guinetn/browserLocalHomepage/assets/chapters/computer_science/architecture_event_driven.md

 # Event Driven Architecture

+Dispatch some data with different computation times to different destinations:
+- a broker
+- a simple job queue
+- plethora of battle-tested solutions out there
+- Apache Kafka
+- RabbitMQ
+- Redis
+- solid AWS SNS/SQS combination where topics can be defined on SNS with Lambdas or SQS enqueuing triggered at each message received.
+Why?
+Because why not, it gives solid performances and near unlimited scalability for just some bucks per month, with low to none maintenance costs beside your business logic; something to consider if you already have a part or your entire backend hosted on AWS.

+Sometimes though it can be an overkill or all we need is just a prototype, a proof of concept, in those cases a simple microservice can do well enough with little costs: https://codepr.github.io/posts/asyncio-pubsub/ ***

 RabbitMQ and Kafka are very often used for asynchronous messaging for inter-service communication.
 Services communicating by exchanging messages over messaging channels.

 Advantages of Message-Based Systems are: